Andrealavi/compilers-assignments/first_assignment/README.md

 opt -load-pass-plugin=build/libLocalOpts.so -passes=local-opts your_file.ll -o your_file_optimized.ll
 ```

 The `-local-opts-verbose` flag enables detailed output about which optimizations were applied to each instruction, including the specific transformation type.
+This flag works with both the combined pass and individual optimization passes.

 ## Example Files